-See the 'Reporting' Tab in the System Setup program for more information.
+See the Reporting form in the Setup Options program (i.e. IMPCFG) for more information (Setup options > System Setup > Reporting).

 These temporary tables are not explained further here.

 DATA STORED IN THE FILE SYSTEM

 A relatively small amount of configuration and setup data is stored in the file system.
 These files are not stored in the system-wide or company specific databases.